David N. Williams.

 Post Water Company Retirement Activities

-Following a period of nine years as Manager/Relief Bar Steward of the Maldon Constitutional Club, David was recruited as Election Agent for the local MP John Whittingdale by his wife Eileen, who was the Office manager for John.
+Following a period of nine years as Manager/Relief Bar Steward of the Maldon Constitutional Club, I was recruited as Election Agent for the local MP John Whittingdale, by my wife Eileen, who was the Office manager for John.
 This then led to standing for Election to Maldon District Council in 2005, which was successful and lasted ten years.
-In 2012 he was appointed Chairman.
+In 2012 I was appointed Chairman, for a period of two years.

 Reading Inaugural Declaration as Chairman May 2012